eisopux/checker-framework-vscode/README.md

 }
 ```

-save the file and restart Visual Studio code.
+Save the file and restart Visual Studio Code.

 ### Trouble shooting: